david-boles/tentoast/README.md

 Experimental package, inspired by unified, for creating custom (abstract) syntax trees using javascript template strings.

 # About the Trees
-Just like a [unist](https://github.com/syntax-tree/unist), nodes are objects containing a string `type` field and optionally a `children` array (all "parent" nodes should have it set, even if its empty).
+Just like a [unist](https://github.com/syntax-tree/unist), nodes are objects containing a string `type` field and optionally a `children` array (all "parent" nodes should have it set, even if it's empty).
 Nodes should use the `value` field if they have one and should not use the `data` field.

-Unlike unists though, the tree roots are simply lists, making it easier to merge them together at the same level without losing any potential associated fields.
+Unlike unists though, the tree roots are simply arrays, making it easier to merge them together at the same level without losing any potential associated fields.

 # Usage
 Import the package and create an instance, optionally providing configuration: